Interested in Engaging in Equity Work at WPS?

 • Deepen Your Equity Impact

 Consider joining a school-based Equity Team.
-If you are interested in joining an Equity Team, please contact Dr. Veronique N. Walker, Equity and Family Engagement Coordinator.
+If you are interested in joining an Equity Team, please contact Dr. Veronique N. Walker, Equity and Family Empowerment Coordinator.

 Based on the work of a variety of equity leaders, national thought leaders in the area of equity in schools, our equity dialogues are professional learning opportunities for teachers to engage in structured dialogue around equity.
 With an intentional focus on inclusion and excellence, our equity approach maintains rigorous expectations for students and staff to achieve equitable outcomes for students.